plbrault/CloudAlpha/docs/developer_guide.md

 ### Configurator

 CloudAlpha also implements a `configurator`, which uses reflection to instantiate and configure service and manager instances based on the content of an XML file.
-The main module then authenticates generated `Account` instances and starts generated `Manager` instances.
+The main module then authenticates the generated `Account` instances and starts the `Manager` instances.

 ### Main Module